Fabian Monrose

 Teaching

-Advanced Network Security (JHU)
+Advanced Network Security

 Network Security

-Special Topics in Computer Security
+Selected Topics in Systems Security

 I admit that mathematical science is a good thing.
 But excessive devotion to it is a bad thing --- Aldous Huxley